| | | |

 meters

+in length and averaging approximately 130 meters wide.
 The history of the castle stretches back to the 9th

 century (870).
 The first walled building was the church of Our Lady.